flame/blis/docs/Addons.md

 ## Introduction

-This file briefly describes the requirements for enabling or creating a custom BLIS *addon*.
+This file briefly describes the requirements for building a custom BLIS *addon*.

 Simply put, an addon in BLIS provides additional APIs, operations, and/or implementations that may be useful to certain users.
 An addon can be